Mregojos/MRegojos/README.md

 ## About me 😄
 ✨ Hi, there.
 My name is Matt and I am an engineer.
-I have a degree in Electronics Engineering and now I am fully committed on Technology.
+I have a degree in Electronics Engineering and now I am fully focused on Technology.
 I love learning different things and want to learn more about the world and the universe and beyond.
 My MBTI is INTP.

 ✨ I am currently working on my portfolio, organizing and migrating them to GitHub.